 Dental caries is the most prevalent global disease.
 Traditional procedures entail using electric drills to remove decaying regions of the tooth before filling.
 A local anesthetic is usually administered to prevent pain during the treatment.
 Traditional treatments are usually expensive and necessitate highly skilled dental health staff, access to electricity, and proper gear.
 These issues may limit access to service supply, particularly in undeveloped areas.

-At Restoration Smiles: Adult & Pediatric Dentistry, we perform Atraumatic Restorative Treatment (ART) as a different way to treat dental decay that involves removing decaying tissue with hand devices alone, usually without using anesthesia (injected painkiller) or electrical equipment.
+At Restoration Smiles: Adult & Pediatric Dentistry, an experienced dentist in Hudson, MA, we perform Atraumatic Restorative Treatment (ART) as a different way to treat dental decay that involves removing decaying tissue with hand devices alone, usually without using anesthesia (injected painkiller) or electrical equipment.

 ART is a minimally intrusive strategy to both prevent and treat dental cavities.
 It is divided into two parts: sealing caries-prone pits and fissures and repairing cavitated dentin lesions with sealant restorations.
 Using finger pressure, an Atraumatic Restorative Treatment sealer is applied using a high-viscosity glass ionomer pressed into the pits and cracks.
 Hand devices remove soft, demineralized carious tooth tissue during an Atraumatic Restorative Treatment restoration.
 This is followed by filling the cavity with an adhesive dental substance, which plugs any leftover pits and cracks.